-I believe every brand has a unique personality that should speak loudly to its customers.
-It's not just about the writing being right: it needs to reflect who you are.
-That's why in addition to basic proof-reading, we take the time to know your business to allow us to better provide suggestions on appropriate idiomatic language, tone and phrasing.
-After all, the “right” words for some aren’t the “right” words for all.
+Every brand has a unique personality that should speak loudly.
+It's not just about the writing being technically accurate, it should reflect a brand's identity.
+That's why in providing proofreading, editing and content creation, we take time to know your business to provide suggestions on idiomatic language and stylistic revisions that are appropriate for your brand voice.

 Ali Holmes Founder